 Angels and demons of AI

 Should we also be wary of this new knowledge technique, Artificial Intelligence?
-Can we think of controlling it, and prevent it in the various forms of the Assistants from independently taking control of our decisions?
-In what areas is it conceivable to trust the choices of an Assistant, and in what applications will it be…
+Can we control it, and prevent it in the various forms of the Assistants from independently taking control of our decisions?
+In what areas is it conceivable to trust the choices of an Assistant, and in what applications will it be better to…

 Let us return to the relationship between thought and technique, which has already been covered elsewhere in the book, particularly with reference to the technique of writing.
 Plato calls it a “Pharmakon” for memory, in the double sense of poison and medicine.
 And while Socrates, for his part, mistrusts writing, in favor of dialogue, which…